lukaskleinschmidt/kirby-sortable/readme.md

 $sortable->set('variant', 'variants', __DIR__ .
 DS . 'variants' .
 DS . 'variants');
 ```

-As you can see in this example of a product variant plugin, the plugin can take care of registering all kinds of extensions, which will then be available in the `sortable` field or any extension of the field.
+As you can see in this example of a product variant field, the plugin can take care of registering all kinds of extensions, which will then be available in the `sortable` field or any extension of it.

 ### List of registry extensions
 These are all possible registry extensions you can register this way: